pvinis/stevenhicks.me/blog/2019/09/on-becoming-a-tech-lead.md

 But I never hit him up.

 When I realized this afternoon that I never reached out to him for more advice, and that he'd officially left Artsy by now, I worried that I'd missed an opportunity.
+But I realized that the things I'm going to need the most help with are all contextual.
+He couldn't possibly transfer all his system and organization knowledge to me, and if he could, I couldn't possibly absorb it.
+And it probably wouldn't matter anyway, because every situation will likely require context and nuance, which isn't a thing that can be knowledge-transferred.

-Thinking about it some more, I think I'm okay.
-I realized a strange parallel between becoming a tech lead and becoming a parent.
+I realized that I've found a parallel between becoming a tech lead and becoming a parent.
 I've prepared myself to head into this tech lead position the same way I recommended Chris prepare for parenthood: **not at all**.
 Knowing that every situation is going to be unique, and probably difficult, but I'm going to figure it out.
-Or not - and that's okay, too.
+Or _not_ - and that's okay, too.

 And then in a couple years I'll probably want another baby, or team, or something.
+Or maybe kittens.